wa1tnr/ainsuForth-CPX_fs/README.md

 EXPERIMENTAL -- the below, plus a limited use of the SPI flash to author forth source code on the device.
-Currently, this amounts to reading a one-liner from /forth/job.fs on the flash volume.
+Currently, this amounts to reading a full program (a multi-line forth source program) from /forth/job.fs on the SPI flash volume.

 Platform: Circuit Playground Express (an M0 board w/SPI 2MB flashROM) - 29 July 2017

 A Forth for SAMD21G18A based on YAFFA-ARM Forth - 2012 by Stuart Wood.

-Has SAMD21E18A support.

 See compatibility.h for (some) configuration options across target board devices.

 ------------------------------------------------------------
-Current platform is the Adafruit CPX (Circuit Playground Express) - PRODUCT ID: 3333? which is ATSAMD21 Cortex M0+ based.
+Current platform is the Adafruit CPX (Circuit Playground Express) - PRODUCT ID: 3333 which is ATSAMD21 Cortex M0+ based.
 ------------------------------------------------------------